 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 1/2 cup water
+1/2 cup water

-- 2 tablespoons corn syrup (light)
+2 tablespoons light corn syrup

-- 1/4 teaspoon cream of tartar
+1/4 teaspoon cream of tartar

-- 3 large egg whites
+3 large egg whites

-- 1 pinch salt
+1 pinch salt

-- 1 1/2 teaspoons vanilla extract
+1 1/2 teaspoons pure vanilla extract

-In a heavy saucepan, combine the water, corn syrup, sugar, and cream of tartar.
+In a heavy saucepan, combine the sugar, water, corn syrup, and cream of tartar.
 Stir to blend.

 Place the saucepan over medium heat, cover the pan, and bring the sugar mixture to a full rolling boil.

-Remove the lid and continue boiling the syrup (without stirring) to about 242 F on a candy thermometer, or until the syrup spins a thread when a small amount is dropped from a spoon back into the boiling mixture.
+Remove the lid and continue boiling the syrup (without stirring) to 242 F on a candy thermometer, or until the syrup spins a thread when a small amount is dropped from a spoon back into the boiling mixture.

 Remove the syrup from the heat.

-Add the vanilla and continue beating for about 8 to 10 minutes, or until the frosting holds stiff peaks.
+Add the vanilla and continue beating at medium-high speed for about 8 to 10 minutes, or until the frosting holds stiff peaks.

-Fluffy Peppermint Frosting: Omit the vanilla and add 1 teaspoon of peppermint extract.
+- Fluffy Peppermint Frosting: Omit the vanilla and add 1 teaspoon of peppermint extract.
 Fold 1/4 cup of crushed peppermint candies into the frosting or sprinkle the candies over the frosted cake.

-Brown Sugar Boiled Frosting: Substitute packed light brown sugar for the granulated sugar and decrease the vanilla to 1 teaspoon.
+- Brown Sugar Boiled Frosting: Substitute packed light brown sugar for the granulated sugar and decrease the vanilla to 1 teaspoon.

 To frost a tube angel food cake, scoop some frosting using an offset spatula and frost the center hole.
 Add about half of the frosting to the top and spread evenly, letting it slightly overlap the top edge.
 Use the remaining frosting to coat all sides, smoothing the top edge.